doanhtu07/my-terminal-dotfiles/bootstrap/setup-macos/README.md

-# A mini script to setup environment on macOS
+# A mini script to setup environment on MacOS

+Before we start, you should have cloned this repo to your machine already

-Assuming you already have:
+Assuming you have installed:

 - curl
-- brew (macos package manager)
 - zsh (shell)
+- brew (package manager)
 - wezterm (terminal)
 - vscode (editor)
 - zed (fast editor - optional)

 ## 1. Auto install

+Run the `auto-install.sh` script

+### Install fonts

-- Set up fonts
+- Setup fonts

----
+### Install language tools

 - Install pyenv
 - Install nvm